All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: Paul Bieleski

-2nd Thursday 10.00am 44B Parkers Road Nelson
+2nd Thursday 10.00am Parkers Road Nelson

-Members to take turns at presenting the story of scientists, doctors, and mathematicians taken from biographies followed by questions and analysis.
+Members take turns at presenting the story of scientists, doctors, and mathematicians taken from biographies followed by questions and analysis.

 Bus routes 2 and 4 will get people here.